meetjohngray/meetjohngray/README.md

 - ⚡ Fun fact: ...
 -->

 I am a change maker who loves learning and making the world better through the innovative use of technology and empowering people to be their best self.
 My 20 years of experience in a variety of roles at Outward Bound has taught me how to manage the logistical and human resources necessary to bring projects to fruition.
-I am a leader who knows also knows best when it is time to follow.
+I am a leader who also knows best when it is time to follow.